About

 to be had; presently he works in the advertising field, where he's

-not looking for any special adventures, having decided to separate
+not looking for any special adventures, having decided to keep work

-work from fun and games and have secrets that are easier to keep.
+separate from fun and games and have secrets that are easier to

-He skis in Sun Valley, Idaho, surfs with board and body in southern
+keep.
+He skis in Sun Valley, Idaho, surfs with board and body in

-California and Puerto Rico, once took a belly dance class in Green
+southern California and Puerto Rico, once took a belly dance class

 ever had was on a stand-up paddle board in Condado Lagoon during